Know before you go: Simpson Desert

 The Simpson Desert is often called the Holy Grail of four-wheel driving in South Australia.

 More than 1200 kilometres from Adelaide, it lies at the border of SA, the Northern Territory and Queensland, and covers more than 170,000 square kilometres.

-In SA, it is split into three parks – Simpson Desert Conservation Park and Simpson Desert Regional Reserve, and the eastern section of Witjira National Park.
+In SA it is located within Munga-Thirri – Simpson Desert National Park and the eastern section of Witjira National Park.